colehaus/colex/posts/graph-of-contents/main.md

 Clicking on a dotted link brings up the graph.
 The label for the current section (as identified by the link used to bring up the graph) is bolded in the graph.
+Clicking a label in the graph hides the graph and scrolls to that section in the document.
+Clicking the background just hides the graph.

 You can reorganize the graph by dragging a node to fix it into a position.
 For example, if you were skipping around in a large document, you could track which sections you'd read by dragging their nodes to the right margin.
 Double-clicking releases a node that's been fixed in place.
-Clicking a label in the graph hides the graph and scrolls to that section in the document.

 This technique can be found *in vivo* in [the post on futurism](../futurism).